 The phrase ‘live in the moment’ feels a bit intimidating to many people, as if it was referring to some vaguely mystical state.
-In fact, it is something very concrete.
+It is very concrete.

 Imagine you’re playing tennis, and you have been doing badly with your serves.
 Or, for that matter, imagine you’re playing golf, or baseball, and having a bad streak.
 Chances are you would be getting more and more tense, more and more flustered.

-If it was possible to totally live in the moment, you would be able to treat each serve as if it was the only one.
-Your mind would not be preoccupied with the increasing background noise about the preceding moves, and all the internal pressure that is mounting as a result.
+If it were possible to live in the moment totally, you would be able to treat each serve as if it was the only one.
+Your mind would not be preoccupied with the increasing background noise about the earlier moves, and all the internal pressure that is mounting as a result.

-In practice, of course, it is very difficult to do so.
+In practice, of course, it is tough to do so.
 Even people who are trained to perform under pressure have a hard time with this.
 Witness the temper tantrums of tennis players.

-The apparently mystical goal of ‘living in the moment’ can be restated in a more down-to-earth way.
-The goal is to proactively manage our reactivity, so that we can respond to situations as they are, unencumbered by our baggage and projections.
+The somewhat mystical goal of ‘living in the moment’ can be restated in a more down-to-earth way.
+The goal is to proactively manage our reactivity so that we can respond to situations as they are, unencumbered by our baggage and projections.

 In a nutshell:

 - There are plenty of times in our modern life (vs. paleo times) when reactivity is not appropriate.

 - To override reactivity, thoughts, and willpower alone are not going to be enough.
 Reactivity is hard-wired in us, as it has been useful for survival through millions of years of evolution.
 What it takes is training the nervous system.